shopsys/shopsys/docs/cookbook/create-basic-grid.md

 ```

 ## 5. Paginate results
-As the number of salesmen grow, the clarity decreases rapidly.
+As the number of salesmen grows, the clarity decreases rapidly.
 To keep work with grid enjoyable, we can split data across several pages with pagination.

-In the grid is just a matter of calling one method.
+In the grid, we just need to call one method.

 ```diff
 // src/Grid/Salesman/SalesmanGridFactory